-A moist, gluten-free keto zucchini cake with wonderful spices flavors and crunchy pecans.
-The best part, one slice has only 3.2g net carbs for a sweet keto breakfast to pair with your bulletproof coffee.
+A moist, gluten-free Keto Zucchini Cake with wonderful spices flavors and crunchy pecans.
+The best part, one slice has only 3.2 grams net carbs for a sweet keto breakfast to pair with your bulletproof coffee.

 This is a perfect breakfast cake or coffee cake.